Top 6 Tools to Reap Full Benefits of Automation for Nonprofits

 Also, we can build a mobile app for any event to provide you with even more control over huge events.
 For example, we can create a mobile app that will help your audience quickly orient on the venue, pass through registration, fill in the surveys and communicate.

 Trust is one of the most important aspects of charity.
 People donate their money and need a report on each cent spent.
 That’s why keeping all accounting in order is something that cannot be ignored.
-NPOs’ accounting is different from that of the commercial organizations.
+NPOs’ accounting is different from that of commercial organizations.
 Nonprofits deal with a variety of donation types and payment options as well as manage multiple currencies and bank accounts.

 What is also important is that charities are required to provide an annual report about their financial state and activities by the law of the country where the organization is registered.
-So, every charity must prepare reports like a
+So, every charity must prepare reports like a trustees’ annual report to demonstrate their work during the year to the authorized organization (for example, Charity Commission in the UK).
+That is why charity organizations are in need of accounting software that would correspond to their specific needs.

 To keep all financial operations, such as received donations and gifts, statuses of transactions, incomes, and expenditures, your NPO definitely needs to have an Accounting System that can seamlessly communicate with the CRM to link profiles with the donation.
 So you can keep track of all donations on the one hand, and all expenditures including payroll to your staff, on the other hand.